 "It was indeed dreadfully sad, and she is a huge loss to the country," the queen wrote.
 "But the public reaction to her death, and the service in the Abbey, seem to have united people round the world in a rather inspiring way.
 William and Harry have been so brave and I am very proud of them."
-She was replying to a message from Smith, adding, "I think your letter was one of the first I opened—emotions are still so mixed up but we have all been through a very bad experience!"
+Referencing prior mail from Smith, she added, "I think your letter was one of the first I opened—emotions are still so mixed up but we have all been through a very bad experience!"

-After the funeral, which was reportedly watched by an estimated 2 billion people around the globe, Charles and his boys sought privacy at Highgrove House, and the Prince of Wales made no appearances for two weeks.
+After the funeral, which was reportedly watched by an estimated 2 billion people around the globe, Charles and his sons sought privacy at Highgrove House, and the Prince of Wales made no appearances for two weeks.

 That was one of those famous stiff upper royal lips talking.
-But Charles has always been known as a more demonstrably sensitive sort than either of his parents, and when he returned to the public eye two weeks after the funeral, his response to a well-wisher who told him to "keep [his] chin up" was to say, "That's very kind of you, but I feel like crying."
+But Charles has always been known as a more demonstrably sensitive sort than either of his parents, and when he returned to the public eye, his response to a well-wisher who told him to "keep [his] chin up" was to say, "That's very kind of you, but I feel like crying."

-At the same time, a schism formed between Charles' camp and the rest of his family, according to Bedell Smith, in that the Prince of Wales' deputy private secretary at the time, Mark Bolland, was quietly making sure that reporters heard that the queen hadn't want to send the royal plane for Diana's remains, or give her a public funeral.
+At the same time, a schism formed between Charles' camp and the rest of his family, according to Bedell Smith, in that the Prince of Wales' deputy private secretary at the time, Mark Bolland, was quietly making sure that reporters heard that the queen hadn't wanted to send the royal plane for Diana's remains, or give her a public funeral.

 Helen Mirren won an Oscar for her portrayal as the conflicted royal in Peter Morgan's 2006 film The Queen, and then added a Tony to her trove for playing QE2 again on Broadway in The Audience, about the queen's interactions with a dozen British prime ministers over the years.

-"The royal family—and the queen, in particular—have always very liberal because we come from a country that has free speech.
-There have been films mocking them and suggesting they were Nazis and abusing them in all kinds of different ways, and, through it all, they have never said a word.
+"The royal family—and the queen, in particular—have always very liberal because we come from a country that has free speech," the actress continued.
+"There have been films mocking them and suggesting they were Nazis and abusing them in all kinds of different ways, and, through it all, they have never said a word.
 They just let that happen.
 They don't defend themselves.
 They don't say anything.
 In a sense, it's not their role to critique that particular world.
 Likewise, it applies to a film that I know was appreciated by the people around the queen—but the queen herself would never say anything."

-In The Queen, Prime Mister Tony Blair (played by Michael Sheen) calls the queen at Balmoral and asks her if she doesn't think that an immediate return to London would be in the people's best interest.
+In The Queen, Tony Blair (played by Michael Sheen) calls the queen at Balmoral and asks her if she doesn't think that an immediate return to London would be in the people's best interest.

-"I doubt there is anyone who knows the British people more than I do, Mr. Blair, nor who has greater faith in their wisdom and judgement," Mirren's queen replies.
-"And it is my belief that they will any moment reject this... this 'mood,' which is being stirred up by the press, in favor of a period of restrained grief, and sober, private mourning.
+"I doubt there is anyone who knows the British people more than I do, Mr. Blair, nor who has greater faith in their wisdom and judgment," Mirren's queen replies.
+"And it is my belief that they will any moment reject this... this mood, which is being stirred up by the press, in favor of a period of restrained grief, and sober, private mourning.
 That's the way we do things in this country, quietly, with dignity.
 That's what the rest of the world has always admired us for."